gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-pulling-vertices.md

-The point of this article was to point out yet again, WebGL doesn't care how you set `gl_Position` with clip space coordinates nor does it care how you set `gl_FragCoord`.
+The point of this article was to point out yet again, WebGL doesn't care how you set `gl_Position` with clip space coordinates nor does it care how you set `gl_FragColor`.
 All it cares is that you set them.
 Textures are really just 2D arrays of random access data.